 Step 3: Oh look at that… CatchyFisherman.com is available.
 Lucky me!

 Here’s where they tell you about your Free primary domain registration.
 Enter your account information and then choose your package details.
 It looks like they’re trying to sell me a bunch of extra stuff.
 The only thing we chose was the Domain Whois Privacy for an extra $10 per year (this prevents your real name and mailing address from being publicly associated with your domain name).

 The drop down will show you the current account plan options.
-We picked the 12 month price, currently 7.99 per month, when first starting MMM, because I wanted be able to accomodate other hobby sites as well.
+We picked the ‘plus’ plan, when first starting MMM, because I wanted be able to accomodate other hobby sites as well.
 No need for a pro package just yet — you can upgrade your site at any time once the traffic is a flowin’.
 I found basic hosting was good up to at least 10,000 pageviews/day.